1. Who can apply?

 17. Will I have access to an ATM?

-We recommend that you have at least US$100–$150 (or the equivalent in shekels) when you arrive.
-This will cover at least the first four days (lunches and personal spending) in Israel if you do not choose to use a money changer or ATM at the airport.
+We recommend that you have at least $100–$150 USD (or 300-400 shekels) when you arrive.
+This will at least cover the first few days of lunches and personal spending if you do not choose to use a money changer or ATM at the airport.

 19. Do you accommodate special dietary needs?